Contents

 Q: Which shell can I use?

-A: The SciApps initialization scripts will currently function under the C shell (csh) and TENEX C shell (tcsh).
-Of these two, tcsh is preferred, since some software (notably IRAF) occasionally has problems running under csh due to long variable names.
-In the future, SciApps initialization scripts for the Bourne-again shell (bash) on Mac computers will be made available.
+A: The SciApps initialization scripts will currently function under the C shell (csh), TENEX C shell (tcsh), and Bourne shell (bash).
+Of the two C shells, tcsh is preferred, since some software (notably IRAF) occasionally has problems running under csh due to long variable names.

 Q: I get an error message that looks like this: